-The worksheet is best for student practice and exam preparation, click here and download the scientific worksheet for the different level of grad and classes.
+The worksheet is best for student practice and exam preparation. click here and download the scientific worksheet for the different levels of grade and classes.
 You can do practice with the above converter as well.

 There are four types of numbers in Pythons.
 The first one is “Integer,” the 2nd one is “Floating point,” the 3rd one is “Complex numbers,” and the 4th one is “Boolean.”
 The float value is used for the scientific notation in phyton, For example, 0.00000321 can be written as 3.21E-5, while the E is the exponent and you can you e or E it does not matter.

-Matlab and other programming languages use the E for the notation conversion. while the Matlab understand the value such as 10500e+5.
+Matlab and other programming languages use the E for the notation converter.
+At the same time, Matlab understands the value such as 10500e+5.
 The following are some examples of displaying numeric values.

 >> format bank >> a = 9.22222e+15 a = 9222220000000000.00 >> format hex >> a = 9.22222e+15 a = 434061c7b591fc00 >> format longg >> a = 9.22222e+15 a = 9.22222e+015